BryanRiveraLivia/Patient-management/README.md

 ### Habilidades Desarrolladas

 Al finalizar este proyecto, tendrás experiencia en la construcción de aplicaciones complejas de gestión de salud, utilizando herramientas modernas y estándares de seguridad elevados.
 Estas habilidades son altamente valoradas en el mercado laboral, especialmente en el sector tecnológico y sanitario, lo que fortalecerá tu empleabilidad y te permitirá resolver problemas reales en el sector salud.

+#

+# 🌐 EN: Medical Appointment Reservation

+**Project Description: Patient Management System with Next.js, Twilio, TypeScript, and TailwindCSS**

+This project involves building a healthcare management system called **Care Pools**, designed to optimize workflow in healthcare environments through automation and real-time communication.
+The system allows for the scheduling and management of medical appointments, automated SMS notifications to remind patients of their appointments, and the administration of patient and doctor records.
+Upon completion, you will have a comprehensive tool that enhances patient care efficiency, ideal for your professional portfolio and demonstrating your skills with modern technologies.

+### Key Features

+- **Patient Authentication and Registration**: Users can register by providing personal and medical information.
+This allows the system to store relevant data and improve the patient experience.
+- **Admin Panel**: Administrators have access to a dashboard where they can schedule or cancel appointments, send automated SMS notifications, and review patients' appointment histories, ensuring efficient management of healthcare resources.

+- **Real-Time Notifications**: Using Twilio, the system sends SMS notifications to patients to remind them of their appointments, improving punctuality and reducing no-shows.

+- **Custom and Responsive Forms**: The platform includes adaptive forms that facilitate the collection of contact information, medical history, and patient preferences, optimized for various devices.

+- **Data Validation and Security**: Form validation and secure handling of sensitive data are implemented, ensuring patients can trust the platform.
+Sentry is used to monitor and resolve real-time errors, enhancing system reliability.

+### Technologies Used

+- **Next.js**: Enables the development of a fast and scalable application, suitable for high-demand environments like appointment management in a healthcare setting.
+- **TypeScript**: Facilitates the creation of more secure and structured code, which is crucial in a healthcare system.
+- **Twilio**: Provides SMS notification functionality, keeping patients informed about their appointments.
+- **TailwindCSS**: Ensures the application is visually appealing and responsive on any device, offering a smooth user experience.

+### Skills Developed

+Upon completing this project, you will have experience in building complex healthcare management applications using modern tools and high-security standards.
+These skills are highly valued in the job market, especially in the tech and healthcare sectors, strengthening your employability and enabling you to solve real-world problems in the healthcare industry.